Dependencies Configurations

 - Doesn't say anything about its target Java environment (preferred optimized for standard JVMs)

-If no variant matches the consumer’s requirements, Gradle can select a compatible variant.
-To make a variant compatible, the consumer must define a compatibility rule.
+If no variant matches the consumer’s requirements, it is possible to make a variant compatible by defining a compatibility rule.

 Custom Attributes